matijakolaric-com/django-music-publisher/docs/faq.rst

 Publisher has been tested with some of them, and other software solutions by the maintainer have also been used in many more.
 Here is what we know.

-PRS/MCPS
+ASCAP, BMI, PRS/MCPS
 	Registering and acknowledgement processing works flawlessly.
 For new works, ISWCs are issued **after** the successful registration.
 One has to request it as CSV from PRS/MCPS and import.
 Manually adding ISWCs is also possible.

-BUMA/STEMRA, GEMA, SABAM, KODA, STIM, TEOSTO, TONO
+BUMA/STEMRA, GEMA, KODA, SABAM, STIM, TEOSTO, TONO
 	Registering and acknowledgement processing works flawlessly (same as in PRS/MCPS).
-There may be some specific rules that are not covered.
+There may be some country-specific rules that are not covered.

-SACEM, SIAE, ZAIKS, SGAE, SPA, SUISA
-	Works, but not everything was tested so far, as users did not use all features of Django Music Publisher.
-No issues are expected.

-APRA, AKM/AUME, MUSICAUTOR, OSA, IMRO, UCMR-ADA, ACUM
-    Other registration software by maintainer works there without issues, no issues are expected, but not tested yet.

-ASCAP, BMI, SESAC/HFA, SOCAN/SODRAC, CMMRA
+SESAC/HFA, SOCAN/SODRAC, CMMRA
-    Django Music Publisher and other registration software by maintainer works.
-    Lately there were some issues due to software changes in SESAC/HFA and it is not clear to the maintainer how Musicmark will process SODRAC (SOCAN RR) registrations.
-With Django Music Publisher, no issues are expected.
+    There were some issues due to software changes in SESAC/HFA and it is not clear to the maintainer how Musicmark will process SODRAC (SOCAN RR) registrations.
+Probably works.

-    Please note that US mode with enities in all US PROs is not publicly available in DMP Guru.

 SAMRO, MESAM
 	Requires more testing, probably completely compatible.